 What’s starts a criminal case in California court?

-A criminal case begins when the prosecuting attorney files a case in court against someone for committing a crime against the State of California.
+A criminal case begins in California court when the prosecuting attorney – the District Attorney, City Attorney or City Prosecutor – files a case in court against someone for committing a crime against the State of California.
 If you are found guilty of a crime, you face paying fines, probation, jail and/or prison.

 What are the types of crimes in California?

 An infraction is a minor violation.
 Many traffic violations are infractions.
 The punishment for infractions is usually a fine, and if you pay the fine, there is no jail time.